TWF06/HackathonChatGPT/README.md

 All entries are bilingual (English & Bahasa Melayu) and follow strict formatting rules.

 ## BACKEND
-Based on the code in `api/index.py` and the configuration files, here is the **Backend** section for your `README.md`.
-You can copy and paste this directly into your existing README file.

------

-## BACKEND
 The backend is built using **Python** and **Flask**, designed to run as a serverless function (configured for Vercel).
 It acts as a middleware between the client-side application and the **JamAI Base** platform, handling data processing and LLM interaction states.

+-----

 ### 🛠️ Tech Stack